-- 4.8.4.
-Obtain medical clearance and the appropriate immunization and/or prophylaxis as recommended by the CDC. - 4.8.5.
+- 4.8.5.
 Sign the waiver holding MSM harmless for travel-related injury or harm. - 4.8.6.
 Remain under the direct or indirect supervision of the site director and/or supervising Attending at all times. - 4.8.7.
 Address medical liability adequately and obtain approvals from the Office of General Counsel.